Quick question: If you moved overseas and could only pack one suitcase, what would you bring with you?

 Sometimes, certain types of personal property don’t qualify for Extra Coverage.
 So we’re here to set things straight.

-Phones, drones, and sunglasses aren’t covered under Extra Coverage.
+Phones, drones, sunglasses and expensive electronics aren’t covered under Extra Coverage.
 Same goes for musical equipment and recording gear (even though musical instruments are!).
 So if you have a few guitars, a microphone, and recording gear, only the guitars will qualify for Extra Coverage.

 One last thing: Only your personal items are covered under Extra Coverage.
 You can’t schedule personal property coverage for things that you use for your business.